Existing Program Evaluation (EPE) Application Reviews

 • clarity of the overall Theory of Change guiding the proposed project and how this specific project fits within it,

-• the strength of the empirical literature supporting the aim(s) of the proposed project.
+• and the strength of the empirical literature supporting the aim(s) of the proposed project.

 • Proposals that do the following score higher on this criterion: